kingmk-3/LS_ML/Week2/README.md

 # Week 2 files

 ## `I have also uploaded the dataset, that I used in colab file.
-Also, I haven't downloaded the confusion matrix and results.png instead I had shown them in colab file.`
+Also, I have downloaded the confusion matrix and results.png and also I had shown them in colab file.`